Completed in 1921, for Edward Townsend Stotesbury (1849-1938)

 Even before Stotesbury met Eva, his collection of European 18th century portraits was counted among the top three in the country along with those more famously associated with Henry Clay Frick (1849-1919) and Henry Edwards Huntington (1850-1927).
 His collection fitted in perfectly to the interior decor at Whitemarsh Hall, embellished by Sir Charles Carrick Allom (1865-1947).
 Antiques, predominantly sourced from England and France by Joseph Duveen (1869-1939), 1st Baron Duveen, filled the elegant, gilt and plaster-worked rooms with white and sea-green marble.
 Bathrooms had bronze dolphin faucets, five by ten foot gilt mirrors watched over the staircases and marble statues and urns from Italy were found both within and around the grand mansion.

-Also fitted at Whitemarsh Hall was a pipe organ that reached up three stories and could be heard throughout the mansion: Eva adored organ music and it was played continuously during the afternoons and evenings when they had guests.
+The pipe organ reached up three stories and could be heard throughout the mansion: Eva adored organ music and it was played continuously during the afternoons and evenings when they had guests.
 The Stotesburys frequently held parties for 600 or more people at once, floodlighting the house for these occasions.
-When they christened it with a ball in 1921, 800 people were in attendance (including the future King Gustaf VI Adolf (1883-1973) of Sweden and Marshal Joseph Joffre (1852-1931), the French hero of World War One) and that night four orchestras played in the house and gardens.
-In 'Whitemarsh Hall' embossed stationary, every guest found in their room a card informing them which chauffeur they had at their disposal and what would be served for breakfast.
+When they christened it with a ball in 1921, 800 people were in attendance including the future King Gustaf VI (1883-1973) of Sweden and Marshal Joseph Joffre (1852-1931), the French hero of World War One.
+That night four orchestras played in the house and gardens.
+On "Whitemarsh Hall" embossed stationary, every guest found a card in their room informing them of which chauffeur they had at their own disposal and what would be served for their breakfast.

-In her husband's name, she made several donations from the house to the Philadelphia Museum of Art including the Clodions plaster work in the rotundas; the stone Pajon of the Four Seasons; the plaster nymphs (possibly by Pajon and Lecomte); and, a magnificent marble statue that had belonged to King Frederick the Great (1712-1786) of Prussia.
+In her husband's name, Eva made several donations from the house to the Philadelphia Museum of Art including the Clodions plasterwork in the rotundas; the stone Pajon of the Four Seasons; the plaster nymphs (possibly by Pajon and Lecomte); and, a magnificent marble statue that had belonged to King Frederick the Great (1712-1786) of Prussia.

-In 1964, it was purchased by Willow Associates headed by Sydney Dvorak, when The Philadelphia Inquirer likened "the vast, very empty shell" of Whitemarsh Hall at the center of Whitemarsh Village to "a Rolls-Royce limousine in the midst of a parking lot full of Crosleys".
+In 1964, it was purchased by Willow Associates headed by Sydney Dvorak, when The Philadelphia Inquirer likened "the vast, very empty shell" of Whitemarsh Hall at the center of Whitemarsh Village to, "a Rolls-Royce limousine in the midst of a parking lot full of Crosleys".
 Unable to decide what to do with the house, it stood empty and fell prey to vandalism and water damage after the copper roof was ripped off by burglars.